 Laos is a conservative country and you’ll need to be covered up when entering the temples.
 I always bring a wrap skirt that I can throw on when I need to be covered up.

 Don’t leave home without theses Laos travel guide essentials.

-Top things to do in Laos
+Top Things to do in Laos

 KUANG SI FALLS

+Kuang Si Falls is one of the best places to visit in Laos.
 Located only 45 minutes outside of Luang Prabang sits this famous waterfall.
 The three tiered waterfalls hidden in the jungle cascade down each level creating natural infinity pools.

 If you visit the falls during monsoon season don’t expect to see the pristine blue waters that you see in most pictures.
 Chances are it will be flooded but still worth a trip.
 I was here during rainy season and still enjoyed this experience.

 GIVING ALMS TO THE MONKS IN LUANG PRABANG